cyberflamingo/cryptonestegg/README.md

 ## Improvement

 - Add support for APIs other than CoinGecko.
-- Cryptocurrency names/symboles are from Coingecko's API which naming is sometimes confusing.
+- Cryptocurrency names/symboles are from CoinGecko's API which naming is sometimes confusing.
 A list of commons name for a cryptocurrency could be useful in the future.
 - Error handling.